fossasia/pslab-python/README.md

 ## Communication

-* If you encounter any bugs, please file them in our [issue tracker](https://github.com/fossasia/pslab-python/issues).
+* If you encounter any bug, please file them in our [issue tracker](https://github.com/fossasia/pslab-python/issues).
 * You can chat with the PSLab developers on [Gitter](https://gitter.im/fossasia/pslab).
 * There is also a [mailing list](https://groups.google.com/forum/#!forum/pslab-fossasia).